cryptopunksnotdead/lets-go-programming-cryptopunks/README.md

 # Awesome Feeds

-A collection of awesome feeds (formats, readers, services &amp; tools, templates 'n' mores).
+A collection of awesome feeds (formats, readers, services & tools, templates 'n' more).

 #### _Contributions welcome.
 Anything missing?
 Send in a pull request.
 Thanks._